LuiseFreese/blog/how-to-use-parse-json-in-Power-Automate.md

 The Parse JSON action can help you turn Outputs from previous actions into Dynamic Content which you can then use in your flow.
 I'd love to know what you do with Parse JSON, let me know!

-*If you are now hungryu because of recipes in the list: [ThatKitchenPrincess.com](https://thatkitchenprincess.com "my food blog")*
+*If you are now hungry because of recipes in the list: [ThatKitchenPrincess.com](https://thatkitchenprincess.com "my food blog 😋")*